Custom-Hydraulic-Cylinder-Manufacturing

 2019

-Berendsen acquires Hydraulic Technical Services, a well-known Queensland-based company to be rolled into the Berendsen Brisbane operation.
+Berendsen acquires Hydraulic Technical Services, a Queensland-based company, merging it into Berendsen Brisbane.

 2018